-To prevent the rapid development of infection, the basic surgical approach was introduced-the Operating Room Technique.
+To prevent the rapid development of infection, the basic surgical approach was the Operating Room Technique.
 OR personnel are prone to committing errors on surgical asepsis when they are in a hurry or in their “first blood”.

 A mnemonic is hereby developed to enhance absorption among students through easy-to-recall words and phrases.
 If this shows a remarkable effect, it would be of great help in creating a colorful first Operating Room exposure among students.

-There are two common words that come into laymen’s mouth when they hear the words: operating room, incision, and scalpel; these are “OPERATION” and “OUCH!”
+There are two common words that come into laymen’s mouths when they hear the words: operating room, incision, and scalpel; these are “OPERATION” and “OUCH!”
 Out of these words, my OR technique will now then be presented in 13 basic principles.

 Only sterile persons can go near the sterile field.

-- The sterile field is not necessarily pointing out the whole operating room, rather, the area of operation and its immediate extension (from the operative site to approximately 1-2 meters behind the surgeon, the assistant surgeon, the anesthesiologist, foot part.
+- The sterile field is not necessarily pointing out the whole operating room, but rather, the area of operation and its immediate extension (from the operative site to approximately 1-2 meters behind the surgeon, the assistant surgeon, the anesthesiologist, foot part.

 - Sterile suit includes a clean scrub suit set (with turban, mask, and OR shoes), sterile gown, and gloves.

 - A basic surgical team includes the surgeon (captain), assistant surgeon/s, anaesthesiologist/s, scrub nurse/s, and circulating nurse/s.

 Everything on top of a properly draped table is considered sterile.

 - There are one or more tables/s to be used in an operation.

 - A properly draped table is sterile; everything on it must be sterile.

 - A single unsterile item can contaminate the whole set on the table.

 - The back portion and below the waist level are considered unsterile though it came from sterile packaging.

 Anything below the table level is considered unsterile.

 - All materials accidentally dropped or had in contact with anything below the table line should not be reused in the operative site.
 Put it in a corner for future use (counting).

 - Always inform or notify the circulating nurse of any dropped object for a replacement if necessary.

 Time is a valuable factor.